spolu/settle/README.md

+# Settle

-# Settle: Trust graph for value exchange on the Internet
+*Decentralized trust graph for value exchange on the Internet*

 While cryptocurrencies are maintained by distributed ledgers with no central authority, their trust model and graph is still fully centralized: everyone has